 BIM allows different sections of the job to be isolated and planned in granular detail – for example, it helps to calculate more accurate quantities of building materials to be used.
 It facilitates milestone planning and efficient sequential planning of the project.
 It also means measures such as just-in-time delivery of materials can be employed, or perhaps offsite pre-fabrication.

-BIM means planners face fewer problems because it offers ‘clash detection’ - this means it highlights possible pain points in the design or functionality of the virtual construction, allowing solutions to be found before the problems have a chance to materialize in bricks and mortar.
+BIM means planners face fewer problems because it offers ‘clash detection’ - this means it highlights possible pain points in the design or functionality of the virtual construction, allowing solutions to be found before the problems have a chance to materialise in bricks and mortar.

 A digital software solution also helps planners in their oversight of the job once work on-site has begun.
 The accumulation of data through inspections gives them greater control over workflows and makes tracking costs easier, as they have full transparency over progress – or lack thereof – in real time.